RillingDev/musicbrainz-enricher/README.md

 ## About

-Queries [MusicBrainz'](https://musicbrainz.org/) API and fetches data from linked sources like Discogs or Spotify.
+Queries the [MusicBrainz](https://musicbrainz.org/) API and fetches data from linked sources like Discogs or Spotify.

 ### Supported Relationship Sources